swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

     return value
   }

-  // Perform an explicit initialization, trapping if the
+  // Perform an initialization, trapping if the
-  // value is already initialized. public mutating func initialize(initialValue: Value) {
+  // value is already initialized. set {
     if let _ = value {
       fatalError("property initialized twice")
     }